shoochoon/shoochoon.github.io/index.md

 # 👋 Hello, I'm Shuchun

-My work focuses on computational linguistics, Russian grammar, and modern Chinese political philosophy.
+My work focuses on computational linguistics, semantics, Russian syntax and word-formation, and political philosophy.
 But my curiosity extends far beyond these fields.

 ## 🎓 Academic Experience in Linguistics